markshperkin/SwimmingPoseEstimation/README.md

 ### 2. Training the Model

-The dataset used for training can be found in the data directory. it contains a few datasets, each from a different video. each dataset will have a directory for the frames and the COCO format JSON annotation file.
 The data loader combines all datasets into one. <br> After a new minimum has been found, the trainer will save the model as a checkpoint.pth.
 <br> To initialize the training, run the `hrnetTrainer.py`
 ```bash